Barrelwolf38087/mathing/README.md

 # Mathing
 A collection of Python 3.x scripts to make tedious math quicker.
-All of them except common.py can either be run directly or used as modules.
+Most of them can either be run directly or used as modules.

 ## Currently broken or incomplete:
-factorpairs.py, test.py
+test.py